Make your own flavored nut milks like chocolate hazelnut and cinnamon cashew simply and easily at home.

 When it comes to variety, milk alternatives have certainly caught up with and perhaps even surpassed their dairy counterparts.
 They’re available in an extensive range of types and flavors; and judging by the sheer number of choices available at the supermarket, an increasing number of people are pouring themselves tall, cool glasses of non-milks.

-One of the easiest to make at home are nut milks, and while there are a number of good brands of nut milks on the market, it takes very little effort to make your own unique varieties at home.
+Almond and other lactose-free beverages now occupy as much shelf space as, or more than dairy milk.
+Whether you are lactose-intolerant, concerned about artificial growth hormones in milk, or just looking for something different, milk alternatives are becoming an increasingly appealing choice.
+One of the easiest to make at home are nut milks, and while there are a number of good brands of nut milks on the market, it takes very little effort to make your own unique flavored nut milk varieties at home.

+Making milk from nuts is a simple process requiring, at its most basic, raw nuts, filtered water, a blender, and a nut bag or fine mesh strainer.
 But don’t be afraid to look beyond the ubiquitous almond to intensify the flavor and increase the nutritional content of your homemade nut milks.

 While almonds are a popular choice for making nut milk, don’t count out other varieties of nuts, particularly cashews and hazelnuts.

 Naturally sweet cashews have a very mild and neutral taste and make a rich and creamy nut milk with a hint of spicy sweetness when combined with honey and cinnamon.

 The stronger taste of hazelnuts is quite distinct and when paired with cocoa powder, the resulting chocolate hazelnut milk becomes more like dessert; every sip soft, smooth, and soothing.

 The Nutrient Boost: